ibex-team/ibex-lib/_sources/intro.rst.txt

 System solving and global optimization
 --------------------------------------

-Finally, Ibex proposes various plugins.
-In particular, the IbexSolve and IbexOpt plugins are dedicated to system solving and optimization, and come both with a default black-box solver and global optimizer for immediate usage.
+Finally, Ibex supplies two executables: IbexSolve and IbexOpt whihch are dedicated to system solving and optimization, and come both with a default black-box solver and global optimizer for immediate usage.
 See the :ref:`IbexSolve <solver>` and :ref:`IbexOpt <optim>` documentations.